 Temperature indicators will normally come in two different varieties:

-A digital readout attached to a thermometer.
-The digital read out will tell you the exact temperature of the water at a glance
+- Digital Indicator – A digital readout attached to a thermometer.
+The digital read out will tell you the exact temperature of the water at a glance.

 It never ceases to amaze me just how slippery a wet baby can be.
-Many bath tubs comes with a none slip surface to help keep your baby in place during bath time.
+Many bath tubs come with a non-slip surface or even a built-in bath seat to help keep your baby in place during bath time.

 The rim of the baby bath